csheargm/true_framework/README.md

 ## Support

-For issues or questions:
-- Open an issue on GitHub
+For issues or questions, please open an issue on GitHub.
-- Contact: your.email@example.com